-I like to refrigerate my dough for about 30 minutes – this isn’t necessarily required, but if you have the time I would definitely do this step.
+I find that chilling the dough makes for the perfect snickerdoodle cookies – this isn’t necessarily required, but if you have the time I would definitely chill them for 30 minutes.
 It helps the cookies be nice and thick!
 Then, preheat your oven to 375 degrees.

-Then, form the dough into balls, roughly 1 1/2-2 tablespoon amounts, and toss in the sugar/cinnamon mixture, rolling them around one by one until they’re fully coated.
+Then, form the dough into balls, roughly 1 1/2-2 tablespoon amounts, and toss in the cinnamon sugar mixture, rolling them around one by one until they’re fully coated.

 Place on a baking sheet covered with parchment paper or aluminum foil about 2 inches apart, and do not squish them down!